-When you arrive at our office, your chiropractor will conduct a thorough assessment of your body to check for any restrictions, misalignments, or dysfunctions in your spine and joints.
-If any are found, we will make the necessary adjustments to restore mobility and range of motion, and remove any possible interference in nerve communication caused by your misalignments.
+When you arrive at our office, your chiropractic physician will thoroughly assess your body to check for any restrictions, misalignments, or dysfunctions in your spine and joints.
+If any are found, we will make the necessary adjustments to restore mobility and range of motion and remove any possible interference in nerve communication caused by your misalignments.

 Your chiropractor will also check for any postural imbalances that may be impacting your body’s ability to function optimally such as a tilted pelvis that affects your gait.
 Once these restrictions are corrected, you can begin working on improving and maintaining proper posture through regular adjustments and various exercises.
 We can also offer advice on how to better your posture during your daily activities or recommend stretches or exercises to strengthen your core postural muscles.

 CAN I IMPROVE MY POSTURE AT HOME?

 Yes!
 There are steps you can take at home to help improve your posture such as being aware of how you hold your body during your daily activities such as sitting, standing, sleeping, and even exercising.

 Regularly stretching and strengthening your postural muscles will help to improve your flexibility, core strength, and posture.
 You can also correct poor posture habits, but this will take time and effort before the new ways become a habit.
 Below are some ways you can improve your posture during daily activities:

 - Adjust the backrest to support your lower or mid-back or use a back support or pillow to avoid strain or discomfort

 - If you are sitting for long periods, avoid staying in the same position and remember to take breaks